 Applying to graduate and professional schools is a time-consuming and often worrisome concern for many students.
 Since most questions about the process are fairly standard, the residential college deans have prepared this memorandum to outline the various services at Yale ready to assist you in your endeavor.
-Undergraduate Career Services, 55 Whitney Avenue, provides registration materials for the various standardized tests, such as the GRE and the LSAT.
+Yale’s Office of Career Strategy, 55 Whitney Avenue, provides registration materials for the various standardized tests, such as the GRE and the LSAT.
 It also maintains files of information about schools and other academic or career programs.
 Such information is often publicized in the Yale Bulletin and Calendar, the Yale Daily News, or in notices in each residential college.
-Some of the information can also be accessed through the Career Services home page at www.yale.edu/career.
-The UCS staff is ready to assist you.
+Some of the information can also be accessed through the Office of Career Strategy home page at http://ocs.yale.edu.
+The OCS staff is ready to assist you.
 Faculty members throughout the University are generally available to provide advice about careers in their respective fields.
 The residential college deans are also willing to give advice.
 If they are unable to provide the exact information you need, they can usually direct you to sources of such information.

 Transcripts are official Yale College documents and are issued only by the Registrar of the Faculty of Arts and Sciences.
 They may be ordered by mail, on line, by phone (888-290-0690), or in person at the Registrar’s Office, 246 Church Street.
 Please refer to Office of the Registrar website regarding transcript requests.
 For each transcript order, the charge for the first transcript is $7.00; there is a charge of $3.00 for each additional transcript ordered at the same time.
 Orders are usually completed within five business days after they are received.
 Note, however, that mailed requests go through both the U.S. and campus mail and may take a week or more before they are received by the Registrar’s Office.
 (The Registrar’s Office is closed between Christmas and New Year’s Day when many applications are due.
 You should therefore allow extra processing time at that time of year.)
 It is sometimes possible for the Registrar’s Office to accept rush orders.
 For these orders, there are additional processing and mailing fees.
 The Registrar provides in each student’s fall registration packet, free of charge, a copy of the student’s academic record to date, but this unofficial document should not be confused with the official transcript required by graduate and professional schools.